 Beginning July 1, 2023, sections 373.811 and 403.067, F.S., prohibit new OSTDS serving lots of one acre or less where central sewer is available.
-Within this BMAP, if central sewer is unavailable, then the owner must install a DEP-approved enhanced nutrient-reducing OSTDS that achieves 65% nitrogen reduction, or other wastewater system that achieves 65% reduction.
+Within this BMAP area, if central sewer is unavailable on lots of one acre or less, then the owner must install a DEP-approved enhanced nutrient-reducing OSTDS that achieves 65% nitrogen reduction, or other wastewater system that achieves 65% reduction.